okami101/terraform-hcloud-swarm/README.md

 Pros :

-* The most well-balanced HA solution and rock solid Docker Swarm cluster
+* The most robust HA solution for managers and workers
 * Free to add managers and workers easily
-* Complete HA for managers and workers
+* Full horizontal scalability for managers and workers
-* Full horizontal scalability

 Cons :